Davidosky007/javascript-project/README.md

     (Pre-requisite: User has entered London in the search bar, applied the 'ACCOMMODATION' filter, clicked GO, and selected a map marker ('The Royal Horseguards'))

 1. Clicking the map marker auto scrolls to the place information section of the page.
 2. Place information card is populated with the place photo and place title ('The Royal Horseguards').
 3. The address tab is populated with the address of the attraction ('2 Whitehall Ct, Westminster, London SW1A 2EJ, UK').
 4. The website tab is populated with a link to the correct website URL of the attraction ('https://www.guoman.com/en/london/the-royal-horseguards.html?utm_source=google&utm_medium=organic&utm_campaign=gmb_website_click').
 5. The reviews tab is populated with the most recent reviews for that attraction (verified by comparing with Google Maps search).
 6. The phone tab is populated with the correct phone number for the attraction ('0800 330 8090').

 ## Deployment

 The code has been deployed to GitHub, and is hosted on GitHub Pages (https://neon-flights.github.io/javascript-project/)

-## Credits

 ### Content